sonata-nfv/son-catalogue/README.md

 ## SDK/SP NS/VNF Catalogue

 The following repository contains the SONATA CATALOGUE distributed in the next order:

-SON-SDK-CATALOGUE folder contains the SDK-NS-CATALOGUE and SDK-VNF-CATALOGUE directories for the Software Development Kit SON-SP-CATALOGUE folder contains the SP-NS-CATALOGUE and SP-VNF-CATALOGUE directories for the Service Platform
+*SON-SDK-CATALOGUE folder contains the SDK-NS-CATALOGUE and SDK-VNF-CATALOGUE directories for the Software Development Kit files

+*SON-SP-CATALOGUE folder contains the SP-NS-CATALOGUE and SP-VNF-CATALOGUE directories for the Service Platform files

 ### Requirements

 This code has been run on Ruby 2.1.

+MongoDB is required, this code has been run using MongoDB version 3.2.1.

+A script "installation_mongodb.sh" is provided.

 ### Gems used